ABOUT ASMD

 - The signs and symptoms of ASMD include interstitial lung disease, splenomegaly, hepatomegaly, thrombocytopenia, and pediatric growth delay.1-3

-Life expectancy for the ASMD cohort and general population in the US in 2018
+Life expectancy at birth for the ASMD cohort and general population in the US in 20184

 This observational, multicenter, retrospective cohort study included medical chart records retrieved from 25 medical centers in the US.
-The study included pediatric, adolescent, and adult patients (n=110) with ASMD non type A (including type B, type A/B, or unspecified), surviving or deceased, with retrievable information from the US hospital medical records and the first date of evidence of ASMD defined as either first symptom onset or a diagnosis of ASMD type B or A/B, whichever came first, between January 1, 1990, and February 28, 2021.
+The study included pediatric, adolescent, and adult patients (n=110) with ASMD non-type A (including type B, type A/B, or unspecified), surviving or deceased, with retrievable information from the US hospital medical records and the first date of evidence of ASMD, defined as either first symptom onset or a diagnosis of ASMD types B or A/B (whichever came first) between January 1, 1990, and February 28, 2021.
 Eligible medical chart records were abstracted to collect the evaluation criteria, including demographics, medical and developmental history, and mortality data, and characterized using descriptive statistics.
 Life expectancy at birth was computed as the area under the survival curve.

 ASMD=acid sphingomyelinase deficiency.